zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ```

 Typically you could return the `results` array as part of a
-poll (and hydrate the `friends`), but since the hook has no friend information, you
+poll (and hydrate the `friends`), but since the hook has no `friends`` information, you
-should instead remove it.
-A good way to do this is a `processContact` function that
-you map all results (of either type) through, which reduces each object to the lowest
-common denominator.
+should instead remove it from the poll results.

 See [Sample Data](./faq#output) in the FAQ for more details on this.